Florence makes my heart beat fast.

 “Stendhal syndrome [or Florence syndrome] is a psychosomatic disorder that causes rapid heartbeat, dizziness, fainting, confusion and even hallucinations when an individual is exposed to an experience of great personal significance, particularly viewing art.
 Although psychiatrists have long debated whether it really exists, its effects on some sufferers are serious enough for them to require treatment in hospital and even antidepressants.
 The staff at Florence’s Santa Maria Nuova hospital are accustomed to dealing with tourists suffering from dizzy spells and disorientation after admiring the statue of David, the masterpieces of the Uffizi Gallery and other treasures of the Tuscan city.”
 (Wikipedia)

-Not surprisingly, Magherini practices at the Santa Maria Nuova hospital, the oldest ospedale in Firenze, just a five-minute walk from the Duomo.
+Not surprisingly, Magherini practices at Santa Maria Nuova, the oldest ospedale in Firenze, just a five-minute walk from the Duomo.

 Prolific Renaissance artist Domenico Ghirlandaio, who briefly hosted a young Michelangelo in his Florentine workshop, described an opposite ailment.
 “Ghirlandaio so loved his hometown that he complained of a longing he called ‘Duomo Sickness’ whenever he left it.” (from Mona Lisa: A Life Discovered by Dianne Hales)